Ruffles Logo

 The brand’s first logo appeared in 1984.
 Its statement was concise and interesting.
 The bright logo, consisting of just the brand name, was beautiful and dynamic.
 It proclaimed that the letters’ font was as unique as the delicious chips.
 This is why the simple word “Ruffles” on a white background became so important to millions of customers in its original graphic presentation.

 The letters were unconventional, especially the capital “R” and the two “f” s.
-These letters gave the word charm and appeal.
+These letters gave the words “charm” and “appeal”.
 The ends of the letters were rounded with a beautiful element resembling a comma, which added playfulness and lightness to the word.
-This visual presentation was liked by many.
+This visual presentation was well received.
 Some quickly fell in love with the chips and remained loyal to the brand, while others decided to experiment and were delighted.

 1986 – 1995